Saturday, June 23, 2012

 1976: Paul McCartney & Wings performed at the Forum in Inglewood, California.
 It would be Sir Paul's last live appearance for 13 years.

-1977: Keith Moon of the Who joined Led Zeppelin onstage in Los Angeles, playing tympani on "Moby Dick" and "Rock and Roll".
+1977: Keith Moon of the Who joined Led Zeppelin onstage in Los Angeles, playing tympani on "Moby Dick" and "Rock And Roll".

 1977: The Eagles performed in concert at the Municipal Auditorium in Nashville, Tennessee.

-1979: "Shadows in the Moonlight" by Anne Murray remained at #1 on the Adult Contemporary chart
+1979: "Shadows In The Moonlight" by Anne Murray remained at #1 on the Adult Contemporary chart

-1979: After a week at #2 on the album chart, Supertramp wasn't going away; they returned to #1 with Breakfast in America.
+1979: After a week at #2 on the Album chart, Supertramp wasn't going away; they returned to #1 with Breakfast in America.

 The Ya-Ya's of sisterhood...

 1979: Donna Summer was about the hottest thing going, keeping her single "Hot Stuff" at #1 while also seeing the follow-up "Bad Girls" move from 11-5.
 Sister Sledge had the #2 song "We Are Family", Anita Ward had #3 with "Ring My Bell" and Randy Vanwarmer had his only hit with "Just When I Needed You Most".
-The rest of the Top 10: Supertramp at 6 with "The Logical Song", Rickie Lee Jones had #7--"Chuck E.'s in Love", Kenny Rogers remained at #8 with "She Believes In Me", Earth, Wind & Fire and the Emotions teamed for the #9 song "Boogie Wonderland" and Rex Smith moved into the Top 10 with "You Take My Breath Away".
+The rest of the Top 10: Supertramp at 6 with "The Logical Song", Rickie Lee Jones had #7--"Chuck E.'s In Love", Kenny Rogers remained at #8 with "She Believes In Me", Earth, Wind & Fire and the Emotions teamed for the #9 song "Boogie Wonderland" and Rex Smith moved into the Top 10 with "You Take My Breath Away".

 1981: Robert Fripp announced a new King Crimson lineup as Bill Bruford, Adrian Belew and Tony Levin join Fripp in the group.

-1984: The late great Dan Fogelberg had the #1 Adult Contemporary song on this date--"Believe in Me".
+1984: The late great Dan Fogelberg had the #1 Adult Contemporary song on this date--"Believe In Me".

 "You Might Think", one of the top tracks on 'Heartbeat City'...

-1984: The album Born in the U.S.A. debuted at #9 on the album chart, kickstarting Bruce Springsteen's career.
+1984: The album Born in the U.S.A. debuted at #9 on the Album chart, kickstarting Bruce Springsteen's career.
 In fact, there were some great albums out at the same time (competition is important in evaluating success).
 The Soundtrack to "Footloose" was #1, followed closely by Sports from Huey Lewis & the News at #2 after 38 weeks of release.
 Can't Slow Down, the solid winner from Lionel Richie, was #3 with Cyndi Lauper's She's So Unusual sitting at #4.
 The rest of the Top 10: The Cars' great album Heartbeat City was at #5, Love at First Sting from the Scorpions was at #6, followed by Van Halen with 1984 (MCMLXXXIV), Thriller, still at #8 for Michael Jackson after 79 weeks, and Duran Duran remained at 10 with Seven and the Ragged Tiger.

 People were getting out of their seats to dance to this one...

 1987: Tiffany appeared in concert at the Bergen Mall in Paramus, New Jersey.
+(Note: several websites incorrectly report Tiffany was at the Paramus Park Mall.
+She performed at the Bergen Mall, according to her official website.)

 1989: George Michael received the Silver Clef Award for outstanding contributions to British music.

-1990: "U (sic) Can't Touch This" by MC Hammer was #1 on the R&B chart.
+1990: "U (sp) Can't Touch This" by MC Hammer was #1 on the R&B chart.

 1990: Elton John reached #1 in the U.K. when the double-sided "Sacrifice" and "Healing Hands" topped the chart.